 Welcome to the feature flag graveyard—where good intentions go to accumulate technical debt.

-Research across 500+ engineering teams reveals a disturbing pattern: 73% of feature flags are never properly removed from codebases.
-Even more alarming, the average enterprise application contains over 200 active flags, with 60% being stale for more than 90 days.
+Based on what we have seen across codebases, the vast majority of feature flags are never properly removed.
+The average enterprise application contains hundreds of active flags, with the majority being stale for more than 90 days.

-Translation: Nearly 3 out of 4 flags you create today will still be haunting your codebase years from now.
+Translation: Most flags you create today will still be haunting your codebase years from now.

 This isn't just a cleanliness issue—it's a productivity crisis hiding in plain sight.
 Organizations spend millions on developer tools and agile methodologies while simultaneously poisoning their own codebases with digital zombies that slow down every future development effort.